 - Assists in facilitating Community Advocates’ “Self-Advocacy Training”

-- Participates with the advocacy team in planning and creating goals and activities
+- Participates with the advocacy team in weekly team meetings and in planning and creating goals

 - Provides written documentation on work completed with individuals